Tuesday, April 26, 2016

 Enhanced Aesthetics

 Graphically, Stardust is utterly glorious.
 Everything is bold and colourful with stunningly smooth animations.
 The rocks are also something else with jaw-dropping 3D renditions that look beautiful.
-I've not finished yet - everything is running in overscan!!
-Yep, not only does it look HOT but it's in overscan which means lots of extra pixels to blast.
+Not only that but the display is running in overscan!!
+Yep, it looks so HOT and everything is in overscan which means lots of extra pixels to blast.

-Equally impressive is the audio with beautiful examples of thumping stereo tunes, accompanied by BAM!!
+Equally impressive; is the audio with beautiful examples of thumping stereo tunes, accompanied by BAM!!
 BAM!!
 BAM!!
 DMA sound effects.
-This is one game that's gonna blow your socks off.
+This is one shooter that's gonna blow your socks off.
 If I can offer one piece of advice: crank up the volume!!
-I guarantee you will love everything Stardust delivers so turn it up high.
+Yes, I guarantee you will love everything Stardust delivers so turn it up high.
 No, even higher! :-)

-Oh yeah, this is one of the best-looking/sounding Atari STe games ever released...
+This is one of the best-looking/sounding Atari STe games ever released.
+Let's have another screenshot...

 The CryptO'pinion?

 This is a spectacular showcase of what the Atari STe is capable of when in the hands of people with talent and commitment.
 These guys didn't simply rehash an old idea or produce a weak Amiga port.
 No, they unleashed a product that feels fresh and exciting.
-The effort that went into the gameplay, visuals and audio is commendable.
+The effort that everyone put into the gameplay, visuals, and audio is far beyond praiseworthy.

 Stardust is a joyride of rock-blasting thrills and a perfect shoot 'em-up.
 One of the best games I have played.